-Nicholas A. Pairolero is an Economist at the United States Patent and Trademark Office.
+Nicholas A. Pairolero is a Senior Research Economist at the United States Patent and Trademark Office.
 His research interests include the economics of innovation, intellectual property, and applied microeconomics.
 Nick holds a B.B.A. in Economics and Mathematics from the University of Wisconsin Eau Claire, an M.A. in Economics from Indiana University Bloomington, and a Ph.D. in Economics from Indiana University Bloomington.

 Examination incentives, learning, and patent office outcomes: The use of examiner’s amendments at the USPTO (with C. deGrazia and M. Teodorescu).
 Research Policy, 50(10), 2021.
 Available at: https://www.sciencedirect.com/science/article/pii/S0048733321001578

 Inventing AI: Tracing the Diffusion of Artificial Intelligence with US Patents (with A. Toole, A. Giczy, J. Forman, C. Pulliam, M. Such, K. Chaki, D. Orange, A. Thomas Homescu, J. Frumkin, YY.
 Chen, V. Gonzales, C. Hannon, S. Melnick, E. Nilsson, and B. Rifkin), USPTO IP Data Highlights, No. 5, 2020.
 Available at https://www.uspto.gov/sites/default/files/documents/OCE-DH-AI.pdf

 The Promise of Machine Learning for Patent Landscaping (with A. Toole, J. Forman, and A. Giczy), Santa Clara High Tech.
 LJ, 36, p.433., 2020.
 Available at https://digitalcommons.law.scu.edu/chtlj/vol36/iss4/3/